JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 # CSQLite Class

-SQLite is an embedded SQL database engine.
+`SQLite` is an embedded SQL database engine.
 Unlike most other SQL databases, SQLite does not have a separate server process.
 SQLite reads and writes directly to ordinary disk files.
 A complete SQL database with multiple tables, indices, triggers, and views, is contained in a single disk file.
 The database file format is cross-platform - you can freely copy a database between 32-bit and 64-bit systems or between big-endian and little-endian architectures.
 These features make SQLite a popular choice as an Application File Format.

-**Include file**: CSQLite.inc
+**Include file**: AfxNova/CSQLite.inc

 ### Constructor